vosonlab/vosonSML/README.md

 ## Getting started

-The following usage examples will provide a great introduction to using `vosonSML`.
+The following usage examples will provide a quick start to using `vosonSML` functions.
 There are also several "how to" guides, including an "Absolute Beginners Guide to vosonSML" tutorial aimed at people with little or no programming experience on the [vosonSML page of the VOSON website](http://vosonlab.net/SocialMediaLab).
+Additionally there is an [Introduction to vosonSML](https://vosonlab.github.io/vosonSML/articles/Intro-to-vosonSML.html) vignette included with the `vosonSML` package is that is a practical and explanatory guide to collecting data and creating networks.

-Additional resources:
+Further resources:
 - [Function Reference](https://vosonlab.github.io/vosonSML/reference/index.html)
 - [Updates & Changelog](https://vosonlab.github.io/vosonSML/news/index.html)

 ### Usage

-The process of authentication, data collection and creating social network in vosonSML is expressed with the three verb functions: *Authenticate*, *Collect* and *Create*.
-The following are some examples:
+The process of authentication, data collection and creating social network in `vosonSML` is expressed with the three functions: *Authenticate*, *Collect* and *Create*.
+The following are some examples of their usage for supported social media:

 ### Twitter Example